engie-group/shaystack/docs/index.md

 On the server side, it also implements [Haystack Rest API](https://www.project-haystack.org/doc/Rest), useful to serve Haystack data you host.

-- We implemented two serving options See [API Server](.:#server-side-haystack-api-server): Flask and AWS Lambda
+- We implemented two serving options See [API Server](.:#server-side-haystack-api-server)
     - Each offering two API endpoints:
         - Classical REST Haystack API
         - GraphQL API